Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 woman adding herbs to blender cup on black counter

-Peel your garlic cloves.
 Remove the leaves from your sprigs of sage, rosemary, and thyme.
-Add the garlic & herbs to a blender cup.
+Add the herbs & garlic cloves to a blender cup.
 Pulse several times to finely chop your garlic and herbs together.
 Alternatively, you can chop them with a knife.

 woman stirring chopped garlic and herbs into salt on black counter

 Add your chopped garlic and herbs to the bowl of salt.
-Stir together to evenly combine.
+Stir together to create a heavenly aromatic herb paste.

 turkey on sheet pan receiving dry rub from woman on black countertop